 By allowing the User Right, CAN_CHECK_STRIPS_ON_SIGHT, the m-Post user can click and hold on a checkpoint during a tour to mock scanning the tag.

-The User Right can be added to a specific User ID, a User Group, or at the Role level.
+The User Right can be added to a User ID, a User Group, or

 NOTE: Please contact your Customer Success agent to assist with enabling this feature.

-This is great for demonstrating a Tour or testing as you don’t need the NFC Tag, QR code, or GPS to trigger the checkpoint.
+This is great for demonstrating a Tour or testing, as you don't need the NFC Tag, QR code, or GPS to trigger the checkpoint.

-When coupling this with the Activate GPS Position (for each tag) enabled, you could use this to have the office log their position at their own discretion.
+When coupling this with the Activate GPS Position (for each tag) enabled, you could use this to have the office log their position at their discretion.

 Pros of Long Press Function

-- No cost to setup checkpoints
+• No cost to set checkpoints

-- Allows for cheaper devices (No NFC reader or camera required)
+• Allows for cheaper devices (No NFC reader or camera required)

 Cons of Long Press Function

-- Very little officer accountability
+• Very little officer accountability

 Additional Tour Features